arentalb/store-back/README.md

 # Store E-Commerce - Backend

 Also, you can check out the frontend repository for this backend at https://github.com/arentalb/store-front

 Welcome to the backend repository for the Store E-Commerce !
 This project is developed using Node.js, Express.js, Mongoose, and MongoDB.

+You can see the API documentation from https://documenter.getpostman.com/view/33741807/2sA3XTffoc OR you can download the store.postman file and import it into your postman workspace

 ## Table of Contents